swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 }
 ```

 You can launch a debugging session via the Debug view in VS Code.

-1. Select the launch configuration you wish to debug
+1. Select the launch configuration you wish to debug.
-2. Click on the green play button to lauch a debugging session.
+2. Click on the green play button to launch a debugging session.

 The executable will be launched and you can set breakpoints in
 your Swift code that will be hit as code executes.